z1skgr/java_files/ClassDesign/README.md

 # SimpleJava/ClassDesign
-> A simple Java program for managing classes
+> A simple Java program for managing classes for Hospital records

  ## Table of contents
 * [Features](#features)